tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 maximum_name_length
 : The largest name the server expects to support, if known.
-If this value is not known (e.g. if wildcard names are in use, or names can be added or removed from the anonymity set during the lifetime of a particular resource record value), then this value can be set to zero, in which case clients SHOULD use the inner ClientHello padding scheme described below.
+If this value is not known it can be set to zero, in which case clients SHOULD use the inner ClientHello padding scheme described below.
+That could happen if wildcard names are in use, or if names can be added or removed from the anonymity set during the lifetime of a particular resource record value.

 extensions
 : A list of extensions that the client can take into consideration when